 A business that conducts its affairs in its home country is a domestic corporation.
 A domestic enterprise is also regulated differently from a non-domestic enterprise and will have to pay tariffs or fees on the goods it imports.

 NRIs can also trade in Indian capital markets by opening a Demat account with their option of DP or depository participant.
-In their account opening form, they only need to explicitly note that theirs is an NRI Account to the broker or DP.
+In their account opening form, they need to explicitly mention that it is an NRI Account.

 A clearing member (pool account) is the portfolio of a broker, where the broker keeps his/her clients' securities.
 It is also the account where the securities from the central depositories are collected by the broker.